 Norwood (associate vice president for academic administration)

-The Graduate School comprises the students, faculty, staff, programs, policies, and facilities affiliated with master’s level education at John Brown University.
-The Graduate School works with JBU’s academic colleges to support graduate degree programs in a variety of disciplines.
+The graduate programs are comprised of the students, faculty, staff, programs, policies, and facilities affiliated with master’s level education at John Brown University.
+JBU’s academic colleges work to support graduate degree programs in a variety of disciplines.

 International study opportunities for graduate students began in 2005 with a ten-day Graduate Business experience in Belfast, Northern Ireland.
-In the years since, students in the Graduate School have participated in focused international study courses in Guatemala, China, Brazil, South Africa, the United Kingdom, and Ireland.
+In the years since, students in graduate programs have participated in focused international study courses in Guatemala, China, Brazil, South Africa, the United Kingdom, and Ireland.
 International travel experiences have become a hallmark of many JBU graduate programs.